datamesh-architecture/dataproduct-heuristics/README.md

 ## Local storage

 Answers live under the `data-product-cut-answers` key.
-Click **Clear saved answers** in the header to reset the questionnaire and wipe the key from the browser.
+Click **Start over** in the header to reset the questionnaire and wipe the key from the browser.